Horse64/old-core.horse64.org/docs/Features.md

 [diverse platforms](./Platform%20Support.md) including Linux also including ARM64 embedded, Windows, and FreeBSD (Note: WIP).
 It will likely expand to more platforms in the future.

+### What it doesn't do

+**Please keep in mind Horse64 is not suitable for everything.**
+Most notably, it is bad at the following things:

+1. Horse64 can't compete with low-level languages like C/C++, Zig, Rust, ... on peformance, it is bytecode interpreted without use of JIT (to allow for better & safer maintenance),

+2. You'll have a worse time with entirely undocumented code due to no inherent annotations as e.g. C# and Java have (but shouldn't you document your public interfaces anyway?),

+3. No tiny output binaries: Horse64 strives for simple deployment and painless portability, but this means all programs bring the entire VM, a full crypto and networking library, and more.
+If you need your binaries to be tiny, you may want to look elsewhere,

+4. No limitless dynamic built-in overriding fun as possible in Python, Ruby, and more.
+Not everything is an object and reflection isn't one of Horse64's strengths, so it may often require a more conservative solution for better or for worse.
+(The designers think this is often for the better.)

+Also see [design overview for things that are, and are NOT supported.)]( Design.md#overview).

 ---
 *This documentation is CC-BY-SA-4.0 licensed.